brikis98/yevgeniy-brikman-homepage/_posts/2011-10-24-siri-glimpse-of-future.md

 learned.
 I'm a "power user", so I find it easy; the average person, even with a best-of-class interface, will find it harder.

-The beauty of Siri is that it makes all of the functionality of a high tech smartphone available to *everyone*.
-Even the least tech savvy person knows how to talk, give commands, and ask questions.
+The beauty of Siri is that it makes all the functionality of a high-tech smartphone available to *everyone*.
+Even the least tech-savvy person knows how to talk, give commands, and ask questions.
 As Siri progresses, the bar for using the state-of-the-art will get lower and lower.